-On November 1st, TTB published Industry Circular 2024-1 which announced a new guidance for alcohol beverages with respect to social media.
+On November 1st, the Alcohol and Tobacco Tax and Trade Bureau (“TTB“) published Industry Circular 2024-1 which announced a new guidance for alcohol beverages with respect to social media.
 The new circular modifies and supersedes an earlier circular from 2022 (Industry Circular 2022-2).

 The TTB treats content posted on social media by industry members as advertising subject to the FAA Act and relevant TTB regulations.
 This means that such publications must include all mandatory statements required under 27 CFR §§ 4.62, 5.233, and 7.233.
 Generally speaking, advertisements typically need to include the name and city and state (or other contact information) of the responsible advertiser, the class/type of the product, and, in some instances, may require the alcohol content.
 (Depending on specifics, additional information may be required.)